CodelyTV/scala-basic-skeleton/doc/lessons/2-values-variables-lazy.md

 ### ToDo

-Right now, the `com.letgo.scala_course.application.SlackMessagesFetcherUseCase.fetch` method goes to the Slack API on each
+Right now, the `com.letgo.scala_course.application.SlackMessagesFetcherUseCase.fetch` method goes to the Slack API on each invocation.
+Try to improve it applying an counter, and a cache.

 #### API calls counter